kometbomb/prototracker-modular/MODULES.md

 This can be used to host another whole synth inside a synth.
 The inputs and outputs depend on the contained input/output modules.

+### ExtIn/ExtOut

+These modules act as the interface between the Container module and the host synth.
+Looking from outside the Container, these show up as normal module inputs and outputs on the Container.

+Use the mouse wheel to select which input or output the modules connect to.